Instrus/Major-2-Shell/README.md

 # Major-2-Shell
 Team Members: Eric Tsuchiya (ert0068), Brandon Tsuchiya (bat1062).

+ATTENTION: If using the optional prompt change in Interactive Mode, do not use spaces.
+Best use case is using something like "MyPrompt>"

 This is for assignment Major 2.
 We have completed one built in function and one shell support function per person.
 We have a total of two built in functions and two support functions as our group only consists of two people.

 Eric Tsuchiya created MyCD and pipeline functions.